-Prior to the participants' arrival, you will need to set up various tasks throughout the library and display the corresponding task number cards nearby, set up your intercom to play the Among Us music, and program your sound button (see Resources).
-All of this can take quite a bit of work to set up, so having volunteers or additional staff will be a huge help if you can round them up.
+Prior to the arrival of the participants, you will need to set up various tasks throughout the library and display the corresponding task number cards nearby, set up your intercom to play the Among Us music, and program your sound button (see Resources).
+All of this can take quite a bit of work to set up, so having volunteers or additional staff is going to be a huge help if you can round them up.

 As players arrive, you will have them gather in a room that you are designating as the "Meeting Room".
 This is where the participants will come to vote on the imposter and the "Safe Space" where they can review the map, ask questions, and get assigned their tasks.
-Once everyone has arrived, have them seated so you can go over the rules (see Resources).